-COUNSELING AND ADVISING
+COUNSELING

-Professional and experienced counselors and advisors are available across the district at each campus (in person, phone and online through email/chat) to provide assistance in various forms, including personal counseling, career exploration, university transfer assistance, and academic advising.
+Professional counselors are available at each campus (in person and virtually) to provide personal counseling.

 BULLDOG LIFE

 Navarro College's Bulldog Life student success services includes opportunities to grow personally as you pursue your educational goals at Navarro College.
 Opportunities include workshops to learn more about your personal gifts and skills, travel opportunities, and our culture of caring through efforts to support you mentally, spiritually, and physically.
 In addition, we provide resources and personal support to launch you into your dream job, university, and/or career with Bulldog Pride!
 Learn even more by visiting the Bulldog Life website.
 This program is available to all students of Navarro College through intentional initiatives that support student success outcomes.